You Don’t Know How We Use It and What It Means to Our Safety

 Choice is About Options

 Choice is also about options.
-It gives me the ability to select the path that I want to take, and it allows me to explore different possibilities.
+It gives me the ability to select the path that I want to take, and it allows friends and me to explore different possibilities.
 No matter what life throws at me, I know that I always have a choice.
 And that’s a comforting thought.

 Choice Allows Control of Our Lives